Salvage of Supervision in Weakly Supervised Object Detection: Salvage of Supervision

-If we are able to output pseudo bounding boxes using stage 1's WSOD detector that are accurate to some extent, a subsequent FSOD using these boxes may further improve the detection accuracy.
+If we are able to output pseudo bounding boxes $b_{tr}$ from stage 1's detector $W_{wsod}$ that are \emph{accurate to some extent}, a subsequent FSOD using these boxes can further improve detection. \cite{oicrcvpr2017} was the first to re-train a WSOD detector by selecting the top-one detection result per class as pseudo groundtruth label, but it will miss a large amount of objects, especially for complicated datasets such as MS-COCO.
+As will be shown in the ablations in Sec.~\ref{sec:exp}, missed objects will be treated as backgrounds and will even deteriorate the detection accuracy.
 W2F~\cite{w2fcvpr2018} proposed pseudo groundtruth excavation~(PGE) and pseudo groundtruth adaption~(PGA) to generate pseudo groundtruth from WSOD output.
-However, W2F only dealt with the VOC datasets, which have a small amount of objects per image and the objects are often large in size.
-Both modules in W2F are designed to mine large objects, and are not suitable for general detection.
-Instead, we propose a new algorithm called pseudo groundtruth filtering~(PGF) to filter stage 1's WSOD output.
+However, W2F only dealt with the VOC datasets, which have a small number of objects per image and the objects are often large in size.
+Both modules in W2F are designed to mine \emph{large complete} objects, and are not suitable for general detection.
+Figure~\ref{fig-w2fvspgf} shows that W2F tends to cluster multiple objects into one pseudo-box.
+Instead, we propose a simple but effective algorithm called pseudo groundtruth filtering~(PGF) to generate high-quality pseudo-boxes from stage 1's WSOD model, whose pipeline is shown in Algorithm~\ref{alg:pgf}.